siko74/AzureNotebooks/.github/ISSUE_TEMPLATE.md

 #### What is the path to the notebook file (if relevant) that reproduces the issue?
 For example, https://notebooks.azure.com/<USER-NAME>/libraries/<LIBRARY-NAME>/html/<PATH-TO-FILE>.
 If this is sensitive, you can email it to nbhelp@microsoft.com

-#### Each notebook instance has log files.
-It may be helpful for us to have them.
-You can retrieve them by following this [help article](https://notebooks.azure.com/help/jupyter-notebooks/troubleshooting/jupyter-debug-log)